meltano/meltano/docs/src/docs/README.md

 ---
 metaTitle: Introduction to Meltano
 description: Learn where to use Meltano, how Meltano is built, and where to get started.
 ---

-# What Is Meltano?
+# Introduction

 Meltano is an [open source](https://gitlab.com/meltano/meltano) platform for building, running & orchestrating ELT pipelines built out of